CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/introduction.md

 - `DataFormats/SiPixelCluster/`
 - `RecoLocalTracker/SiPixelClusterizer/`

-To execute the CPU reconstruction code, you only need to run it on any LXPLUS machine.
+To execute the CPU reconstruction code, you can need to run it on any LXPLUS machine.

+Information about the CPU code is found in the [CPU section](cpu/index.md).

 ## GPU code